nelson-n/Mark1.github.io/README.md

     * Resolve this issue by assuring that the command **[[WaitForDoneMessage]]** is placed after every move command such as **G28** and **G1** in the G-code.
     * For aditional information on this issue see the **Start of Print Code** documentation.
 * **First layer of print sticks to resin vat instead of build plate.**
-    * Resin may now be warm enough, point heat gun directly at resin to increase resin temperature without overheating electronics.**
+    * Resin may now be warm enough, wait for built-in heater to raise the ambient temperature to the required level.

 <div style="page-break-after: always;"></div>